stevemcnabb/ised_essentials_docker/README.md

 4) cp env.example .env
 5) rm -rf ised_essentials_docker
 6) open the .env file in your editor and edit as required for your environment
+7) create a data volume with: docker volume create --name=ised-essentials-data
 7) docker-compose up -d

 Or, on one line (cut and paste this into your terminal in your project directory):